JyutdictEB/Jyutjam.org/src/en/folisc/README.md

 ### 1. Introduction

-The 6th Pan-Cantonese Offline Meeting of Lingnaam Jyutjam and the 3rd Forum on Languages in South China (or FoLiSC-3) will be organised by Jyutdict Editorial Board.
+The 6th Pan-Cantonese Offline Meeting of Lingnaam Jyutjam and the 3rd Forum on Languages in South China (or FoLiSC-3) was organised by Jyutdict Editorial Board.
 The basic information of the forum is as follows:

 - Date: 29 July 2023 (Saturday)
 - Time: 13:40pm - 18:00pm (HKT, UTC+8)